technofocus-pte/agntpwrdbsnsprcsatmtndepth/Labguides/Lab 4/Lab 4 - Create an automated cloud flow.md

 3. Configure the email as below.

-    - To – Select <Created By Email> from the Dynamic content.
+    - To – Select <CreatedByEmail> from the Dynamic content.
 To do so, select **Settings** icon for the To field, select **Use dynamic content** and then select **Created By Email** from dynamic content.